-Everyone gets into Paleo for different reasons and experiences different results and changes in their bodies, mood and energy levels.
+Everyone gets into Paleo for different reasons and experiences different results and changes in their bodies, mood, and energy levels.
 But pretty much everyone agrees that eating the Paleo/Primal way makes you feel pretty damn awesome.
-Let’s go through a list of reported and known benefits (taken from multiple success stories, studies, books and articles).
+Let’s go through a list of reported and known benefits (taken from multiple success stories, studies, books, and articles).

 You eat unprocessed, real food

-Paleo diet is rich in nutrients
+The Paleo diet is rich in nutrients

 One of the misconceptions about the Paleo diet is that it’s all about protein and fat.
 What many don’t realize is that by eliminating nutrient-void processed carbs – I call them fillers – we supplement with loads of vegetables, healthy fats, nuts, seeds, berries and fruit, all of which are full of minerals and vitamins.
-Combine that with the improved gut health and increased nutrient absorption which happens through avoidance of irritating grains and legumes, and you get a very balanced diet.
-You’d be surprised that we can get pretty much all required nutrients from animal, seafood and plant-based foods.
+Combine that with improved gut health and increased nutrient absorption which happens through avoidance of irritating grains and legumes, and you get a very balanced diet.
+You’d be surprised that we can get pretty much all the required nutrients from animal, seafood, and plant-based foods.

 Sustained weight loss

 Most people experience weight loss and muscle growth while eating a paleo diet and keeping an active lifestyle.
-Improved metabolic processes and gut health, better sleep, stress management, sufficient Vitamin D and a healthy ratio of Omega-3/6 fatty acids all aid in burning off stored body fat.
+Improved metabolic processes and gut health, better sleep, stress management, sufficient Vitamin D, and a healthy ratio of Omega-3/6 fatty acids all aid in burning off stored body fat.

 Reduced bloat (and gas)

 Paleo diet provides lots of fiber, which together with adequate H2O intake and a smaller intake of sodium help to decrease the bloat many people experience on a Western diet.
-Plus, paleo diet helps to improve the gut flora which is essential in keeping a healthy digestion.
+Plus, a paleo diet helps to improve the gut flora which is essential in keeping a healthy digestion.

-Say goodbye to Hangry
+Hunger control: Say goodbye to Hangry

 Hangry is a combination of hungry+angry, which is a common symptom for many people suffering from acute or chronic hyperglycemia.
 This also happens when the blood sugar drops and the person gets a rapid onset of hunger accompanied by irritability, fatigue, disorientation, and a foggy mind.
 Meals consisting of protein and fat are very satiating.
 The energy your body gets from fat, protein and some glucose from low GI carbs is released slowly and evenly throughout the day.
 As a result, the blood sugar levels stay stable and you rarely experience energy drops; hunger develops gradually without the crazy mood swings.